Ribera Salud

 Ribera Salud is a healthcare provider based in Valencia.
-90% is owned by Centene and 10% by Banco Sabadell.

 It was originally awarded the contract to the Hospital de la Ribera in Alzira, Valencia under a Private Finance Initiative scheme in 1999.
 In 2003, the contract was extended to include primary care (including mental health and home care).
 It developed a unified IT system across all services for further integration.
 The model has become known as the Alzira model and is recognised as a case study for successful integration of healthcare.

 Ribera Salud has since expanded to operate similar models in Torrevieja (starting in 2006), Denia (2008), Manises (2009), Elche (2010) and Torrejón (2011).